 2. Who can travel to Mexico These days

 The U.S. government, together with the Mexican authorities, has temporarily limited inbound land border crossing for only essential travel.
 The Andrade/Los Algodones border crossing remains open from 6:00 am to 2:00 pm local time.
+For the latest updates on the US-Mexico International border restrictions, please check here.

 This, as a measure to prevent the spread of the COVID-19 virus.